ohnoitsalobo/midi-lights/README.md

 - LED patterns will change every 60 seconds

 - If MIDI is detected, the LED strip lights up in approximate relation to the keys that were pressed.
+If no MIDI is detected for 10 seconds, the mode changes back to automatic patterns.

 - If the sustain pedal is used, it triggers a 'firework' effect on the LED strip.

+- Using the Virtuino app allows you to
+    1) stop the auto-changing patterns on one that you like
+    2) manually switch through patterns
+    3) manually choose a solid color